Data sanitization: Cryptographic erasure

-Cryptographic erasure involves the destruction of the secure key or passphrase, that is used to protect stored information.
+Cryptographic erasure involves the destruction of the secure key or passphrase that is used to protect stored information.
 Data encryption involves the development of a secure key that only enables authorized parties to gain access to the data that is stored.
 The permanent erasure of this key ensures that the private data stored can no longer be accessed.
 Cryptographic erasure is commonly installed through manufactures of the device itself as encryption software is often built into the device.
 Encryption with key erasure involves encrypting all sensitive material in a way that requires a secure key to decrypt the information when it needs to be used.
 When the information needs to be deleted, the secure key can be erased.
 This provides a greater ease of use, and a speedier data wipe, than other software methods because it involves one deletion of secure information rather than each individual file.

 Cryptographic erasure is often used for data storage that does not contain as much private information since there is a possibility that errors can occur due to manufacturing failures or human error during the process of key destruction.
 This creates a wider range of possible results of data erasure.
 This method allows for data to continue to be stored on the device and does not require that the device be completely erased.
 This way, the device can be resold again to another individual or company since the physical integrity of the device itself is maintained.
 However this assumes that the level of data encryption on the device is resistant to future encryption attacks.
-For instance a hard drive utilizing Cryptographic erasure with a 128bit AES key may be secure now but in 5 years, it may be common to break this level of encryption.
-Therefore the level of data security should be declared in a data sanitization policy to future proof the process.
+For instance, a hard drive utilizing cryptographic erasure with a 128-bit AES key may be secure now but, in 5 years, it may be common to break this level of encryption.
+Therefore the level of data security should be declared in a data sanitization policy to future-proof the process.

 Data erasure

 The process of data erasure involves masking all information at the byte level through the insertion of random 0s and 1s in on all sectors of the electronic equipment that is no longer in use.
 This software based method ensures that all data previous stored is completely hidden and unrecoverable, which ensures full data sanitization.
 The efficacy and accuracy of this sanitization method can also be analyzed through auditable reports.

 Data erasure often ensures complete sanitization while also maintaining the physical integrity of the electronic equipment so that the technology can be resold or reused.
 This ability to recycle technological devices makes data erasure a more environmentally sound version of data sanitization.
-This method is also the most accurate and comprehensive since the efficacy of the data masking can be tested afterwards to ensure complete deletion.
+This method is also the most accurate and comprehensive since the efficacy of the data masking can be tested afterward to ensure complete deletion.
 However, data erasure through software based mechanisms requires more time compared to other methods.

+Secure erase

+A number of storage media sets support a command that, when passed to the device, causes it to perform a built-in sanitization procedure.
+The following command sets define such a standard command: